 They are called multi-burner, not “dual,” because contrary to what you may think, not all of them only have two burners.
 Some of the higher-spec models can have three or even four burners, at which point your camp chef can create most meals, assuming they have all the ingredients with them.

-The purists might argue that these are not “real” camping stoves, and more akin to tailgate stoves.
-However, they are seen in plenty of campsites around the country, and as we said in the intro, camping can be done in many ways, as can car camping cooking.
+The purists might argue that these are not “real” camping stoves and are more akin to tailgate stoves.
+However, they are seen in plenty of campsites around the country.

-- Powerful and controllable burners: The burners on these camping stoves are powerful, and therefore suitable for cooking quickly.
+- Powerful and controllable burners: The burners on these camping stoves are powerful, therefore, suitable for cooking quickly.
 They also tend to have quality controllers, similar to those you might have your BBQ or cooker at home.

 - Fueled by large, refillable tanks: Of course, large tanks’ benefit is that they last longer and are more economical than the 16-ounce canisters.
-The larger tanks can be refilled, and as most of them use propane, it is inexpensive to do so.
+The larger tanks can be refilled, and as most of them use propane.

-- Greater cooking capacity: Not only are you able to cook more food due to the additional burner(s), but the options you have in terms of the types of food you can cook are significantly increased, which will no doubt lead to well-fed, happy campers.
+- Greater cooking capacity: Not only are you able to cook more food due to the additional burner(s), but the options you have in terms of the types of food you can cook are significantly increased, which will undoubtedly lead to well-fed, happy campers.

-- Weight: This is the most apparent disadvantage given you also have the legs and the fuel tank to take into consideration in addition to the cooking unit.
+- Weight: This is the most apparent disadvantage, given you also have the legs and the fuel tank to consider in addition to the cooking unit.
 For this reason, this is not a camping stove that lends itself to hikes up hillsides to a camp area.

 - Size: Just as the weight might be an issue, so could this camping stove's size.
 This type of stove takes up more room in your car.